itchio/itch/docs/integrating/platforms/linux.md

 Instead, simply pack your assets, executables and libraries in a simple archive, which itch will be able to unpack, and keep up-to-date in a user-owned folder without ever asking for their password.

+*Note: some archivers will not maintain file permissions in .zip archives.
+For that reason, you may want to use .tar.gz or .tar.bz2 instead.
+All three are supported by the itch app.*

 ### 2. Ship both 32-bit and 64-bit binaries